mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the difference between linked list and array?

 **Array**
 1. Array is a collection of elements of similar data type.
+Arrays are one of the oldest, most commonly used data structures.
 2. Array supports Random Access, which means elements can be accessed directly using their index, like arr[0] for 1st element, arr[6] for 7th element etc. Hence, accessing elements in an array is fast with a constant time complexity of O(1).
 3. In array, each element is independent and can be accessed using it's index value.
+Index is most commonly 0 based.
 4. Array can single dimensional, two dimensional or multidimensional
 5. Size of the array must be specified at time of array decalaration.
 6. Array gets memory allocated in the Stack section.